learningequality/kolibri-docs/docs/manage/_content.rst

 #.
 Choose option for *Attached drive or memory card*, and click :guilabel:`CONTINUE`.
 #.
 Kolibri will automatically detect and display the drive(s) with available Kolibri content files.
 #.
 Select the drive where the desired channel is stored, and click :guilabel:`CONTINUE`.
 #.
-Click :guilabel:`SELECT` for the desired channel, and follow the same steps for selecting topics and resources as for the :ref:`import from Kolibri Studio <central_server>`.
+Click :guilabel:`SELECT` for the desired channel, and follow the same steps for selecting topics and resources as for the :ref:`import from Kolibri Studio <import_studio>`.

   .. figure:: img/import-local-drive2.png
     :alt: Importing content from a local drive presents the same interface options as importing from Kolibri Studio.